alanta/CircuitPython_InkyWhat/readme.md

 * CircuitPython doesn't have the full numpy lib, especially packbits is missing
 * CircuitPython has Bitmap from display IO which makes working with image data much easier
 * EEPROM code was replaced with the CircuitPython lib for the same chip
+* Supports outputting a bitmap to the display, no drawing support
+* Data processing happens in Python, which makes display updates reeeally slow

+## CircuitPython driver for SSD1619A-based ePaper display
+* Uses Adafruit's `displayio` lib for the display, allowing drawing etc.
+* Fast bitmap data processing using CircuitPython's `Bitmap` class
+* This driver is limited to original 3-color 400x300 InkyWhat, other versions use different display controllers